Pediatric Immunizations and Vaccination

 - Human papillomavirus

-In 1340, the Black Death killed an estimated 25 million people all over the world.
-Now, thanks to vaccines, plagues aren’t common in this century anymore.
-But, as the world revolves around the sun, so do viruses and bacteria, that is why scientists and doctors keep on creating new vaccines to help save millions of lives.
+In 1340, The Black Death killed an estimated 25 million people all over the world.
+Now, thanks to vaccines, plagues aren’t common in this century anymore since scientists and doctors keep on creating new vaccines to help save millions of lives.